azhx/blagoblag/content/blog/2019/jan/6/security-wish-list-2019.rst

 The ultimate purpose of security is to build systems that are worthy of our trust.
-How can users' trust mean anything if they can't `understand what software is doing on their behalf?`_.
+How can users' trust mean anything if they can't `understand what software is doing on their behalf`_?
 In 2019, I'd like to see a new focus on making our products better understood, both by communicating better, and by simplifying their behavior.